SurLaTable/slt-ui/README.md

 -   [Material UI](https://material-ui.com/)
 -   [React Habitat](https://github.com/DeloitteDigitalAPAC/react-habitat)

 React Habitat was the leg up on incorporating ES-NEXT React components into a legacy system, the problem was that it did not handle nested child components, which kept us from starting with a large pattern library like Material UI.
-We've solved that [here](manifest/SLTDomFactory.js).
+We've solved that [here](manifest/SLTDomFactory.js) and [here](manifest/index.js).

 We also needed a way to asynchronously load individual components, to keep our clients from getting a huge payload for one component.
 We additively wrap each Material UI component (and our own components) using [`react-async-component`](https://github.com/ctrlplusb/react-async-component).
 The code for that lives [here](builder/async.js).